Kong/docs.konghq.com/app/docs/0.10.x/plugin-development/distribution.md

 The preferred way to do so is to use [Luarocks](https://luarocks.org/), a package manager for Lua modules.
-It calls such modules "rocks". **Your module does not have to live inside the Kong repository!**, but it can be if that's how you'd like to maintain your Kong setup.
+It calls such modules "rocks". **Your module does not have to live inside the Kong repository**, but it can be if that's how you'd like to maintain your Kong setup.

 By defining your modules (and their eventual dependencies) in a [rockspec]